AdobeDocs/advertising.pt-BR/help/creative/introduction/creative-about.md

 O [!DNL Creative] rastreia automaticamente todas as impressões e cliques de anúncios veiculados por uma experiência.
 Opcionalmente, também é possível adicionar URLs de rastreamento de impressões e de rastreamento de cliques de terceiros a criações em bibliotecas do Creative, bem como URLs de rastreamento personalizados em uma experiência.

 [!DNL Creative] também rastreia conversões de anúncios veiculados a partir de suas experiências de anúncio.<!-- Verify wording; anything important to add here?
 We do track them for all users, right?
-Or is it optoinal?  -->
+Or is it optional?  -->

 <!--
  [Don't need to mention] When an ad is served, the DSP that buys the ad first tracks the impression, and then passes the impression information to [!DNL Creative]. [!DNL Creative] first tracks a click on an ad, and it then passes the click information